 Our service technicians aren’t just great at odd jobs—they’re talented carpenters, too.
 Thanks to their extensive experience, they’ll be able to determine the cause of the issue quickly and will take the least invasive method to get the job done.
 For this reason, many homeowners find that hiring a professional to do stair repair in Frisco, TX saves them both time and money.

 When Is Stair Replacement Better Than Stair Repair in Frisco, TX?

 In some situations, you may be better off replacing your staircase entirely.
 The main circumstance in which we would recommend a new stair installation is when there is a substantial amount of wood rot.
-This happens most often with decks and porches that have been improperly constructed or poorly maintained, but if you live in an historical home with an original wood staircase, you may also wish to consider replacement.
+This happens most often with decks and porches that have been improperly constructed or poorly maintained, but if you live in a historical home with an original wood staircase, you may also wish to consider a replacement.